 3. Professional photographs of the accident scene, especially if citing defect or disrepair.

 Situation: Several years ago, we had an exterior premises trip and fall situation wherein we were called to investigate the scene approximately 4 months post-incident.
 The injured person made several natural and unintentional mistakes: 1.
 Not realizing the extent of his injuries, he did not call 911.
 There were no on-site witnesses and no responder witnesses, and 2.
 When he returned a week or so later, after receiving medical attention, he’d taken photos of the accident scene but the shots contained shadows running across the defect rendering it difficult to determine the exact nature and severity of the defect.
 He was to go back and re-shoot the scene but did not.
 4 months later, no defect, no repair record.
-The building owner, of course <eye roll>, knew nothing.
-Good luck with an area canvass among usually non-cooperative neighbors.
+The building owner would not disclose any defects and neighbors may be non-cooperative, especially if they too are tenants of the same landlord.

 Recommendation: Send out a professional to photograph the accident scene ASAP.
 Don’t expect the client to return and accurately record the scene.
 Bear in mind, however, that the defect may have permanently “disappeared” and there may not always be a repair record.